Cancer-causing Volatile Organic Compounds

 VOCs are used in a wide variety of industrial and commercial products and processes.
 Commercial and residential applications, as well as disposal at municipal and industrial landfills across the country, have contributed to VOC contamination of drinking water supplies.

-A 2006 U.S. Geological Survey study of groundwater and drinking water wells found VOCs in 90 of 98 aquifers tested nationwide, with the most frequent detections in California, Nevada, Florida, and the New England and mid-Atlantic states.
-Multiple VOCs co-occurred in groundwater samples.
+A 2006 U.S. Geological Survey study of groundwater and drinking water wells found VOCs in 90 of 98 aquifers tested nationwide, with the most frequent detections in California, Nevada, Florida and the New England and mid-Atlantic states.
+Some groundwater samples were contaminated with more than one VOC.

-Is there a safe amount of VOCs in water?
+Is there a safe level of VOCs in water?